Elliptic Curve Cryptographic IP

 - ECC Brainpool, ECC Brainpool Standard Curves and Curve Generation

 EnSilica can provide secure ECC, ECDSA and KCDSA related IP for use in ASIC or FPGA target technologies.
-The standard ECC, ECDSA and KCDSA modules are available as eSi-RISC AHB/APB peripherals, where they seamlessly integrate with popular open source cryptography libraries such as mbedTLS and wolfSSL.
+The standard ECC, ECDSA and KCDSA modules are available as either an AHB/APB peripherals, where they seamlessly integrate with popular open source cryptography libraries such as mbedTLS and wolfSSL.

 The peripherals can be configured for between 192 and 521-bit maximum key size to keep the resource requirements as low as possible.
 It accelerates the most time consuming arithmetic operations of the ECC algorithm, notably the EC Scalar Multiplication, EC Scalar Addition and EC Doubling, with 100% CPU offload.
 Furthermore the ECDSA and KCDSA cores include full Signing, Verification and Public Key Validation operations.
 These cores only support elliptic curves over prime fields.